bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ⭐️ So, even though `function.name` and name binding is related, they are not always the same thing.
 In other words, creating a named function doesn't necessarily create a variable with the same name (in the current scope).

-(From now on, I'll use the terms `.name` and bound name to distinguish between these two)
+(From now on, I'll use the terms `.name` and bound name to distinguish between these two.)

 Now, let's actually look at how both the names behave for different function syntaxes (hint: they are different).